akka/alpakka/contributor-advice.md

 `JavaConverters` where needed
 * Use the `akka.japi.Pair` class to return tuples
 * Use `scala.compat.java8.FutureConverters` to translate Futures to `CompletionStage`s

+### Settings

+Most technologies will have a couple of configuration settings that will be needed for several Sinks, Flows, or Sinks.
+Create case classes collecting these settings instead of passing them in every method.

+Create a default instance in the companion object with good defaults which can be updated via `copy` or `withXxxx` methods.

+As Java can't use the `copy` methods, add `withXxxx` methods to specify certain fields in the settings instance.

+In case you see the need to support reading the settings from `Config`, offer a method taking the `Config` instance so that the user can apply a proper namespace.
+Refrain from using `akka.stream.alpakka` as Config prefix, prefer `alpakka` as root namespace.

 ## Implementation details